firebolt-db/godocs/docs/Guides/security/sso/configuring-idp-for-sso.md

 To use a SAML 2.0 compliant service or application as your IDP for single sign on (SSO) with FIrebolt, complete the following steps:
 1. In the service/application interface, define a custom SHA-256 application for Firebolt.
 Follow the specific instructions of the service/application in order to define such a custom application.
 2. In the interface, create a user for each end-user that needs to access Firebolt.
 When creating the users, make sure to specify the email address for each of those users.
 Firebolt uses those email addresses to create the corresponding logins in Firebolt.
 See [setting up SSO](sso.md) for more information.
-3. Obtain values for Audience URI and ACS (Consumer) URL to use in the IDP setup from Firebolt.
+3. Obtain values for Audience URI and ACS (Consumer) URL to use in the IDP setup from Firebolt support team.

+    IMPORTANT: The SSO authentication will not work if these values are not setup properly in your IDP.

+    If, for instance your organization name is `acmeorg` and provider name you specify is `custom`:
+    - Example of ACS URL: `https://id.app.firebolt.io/login/callback?connection=acmeorg-custom&organization=<organization_identifier>`
+    - Example of Audience URI: `urn:auth0:firebolt-app-v2:acmeorg-custom`
 4. Obtain the SSO URL (This is the URL endpoint to which Firebolt sends the SAML requests.) and certificate (used to verify the communication between the IDP and Firebolt) for your custom IDP.
 You will need the **SSO URL value** and **certificate** to set up SSO.